AuFeld/AuFeld/README.md

 ### A Little About Me:

-- 👨🏽‍💻 I’m a Data Science graduate and an Associate Product Lead at Lambda School;
+- 👨🏽‍💻 I’m a Data Science graduate and an Associate Product Lead at Lambda School
-- 🤔 My interests are data engineering, software engineering, data structures, algorithms, soccer, and a dash of humor;
+- 🤔 My interests are data engineering, software engineering, data structures, algorithms, soccer, and a dash of humor
-- 💼 I’m pursuing a career to design, engineer, and improve server-side data and applications;
+- 💼 I’m pursuing a career to design, engineer, and improve server-side data and applications
-- 💬 Ask me about anything, I am happy to help;
+- 💬 Ask me about anything, I am happy to help
-- 📫 Please email me if you have any questions.
+- 📫 Please email me if you have any questions

 ### Languages and Tools: